bliutech/Cupcakes_and_Cats/README.md

 # COPYRIGHT & LICENSE
 Cupcakes & Cats is currently not licensed and is not being used for profit.
 This means that the typical copyright rules apply.
-If you would like to use any of the art or music in this project, please reach out to the artists themselves (ev)
+If you would like to use any of the art or music in this project, please reach out to the artists themselves.

 ## Artwork Credit
 - **Images:**